ComputeCanada/druid-dashboard/manager/sql/README.md

 Older versions of the schema may be temporarily retrieved using `git show schema-20201209:manager/sql/schema.sql`.
 This may then be used to initialize a development database and test upgrades.

+## Changes to testing seed data

+If the test suite's seed data changes (`/tests/data.sql`), this will break upgrade testing, because the upgrade testing currently is based on taking the seed data from a particular tag and upgrading from there.
+Since the seed data's schema will be upgraded but the seed data won't be updated to reflect the recent changes for the testing, the test suite based on the newer seed data will fail.

+(This could be worked around by including a file of updates to the seed data, but the test suite would need to be updated to handle this and as well it is a bunch of extra work that is probably not necessary.
+For now I'll continue with the idea below.)

+When seed data is updated, a new "schema baseline" is established in the `tests/test-all` script.
+This implements a limit on schema upgrade testing to that baseline and forward.
+So if the baseline is set to 20210309 then only versions newer than that will be tested for upgrades.

+Obviously this requires previous versions' upgrades to be properly tested.

+Schema version tagging as described above should be applied to the latest commit of that with the schema updates and that with the updated seed data.